Best Exercise Equipment For Osteoporosis

 The exercises to avoid include:

-- Exercises that involve bending forward (sit-ups can increase your risk of compression fractures)
+- Bending forward (sit-ups can increase your risk of compression fractures)

 - Bending and twisting the body